 Student conduct records can be reported outside the University as part of a graduate school application, job application, or background check with the student’s authorization for three (3) years after graduation.

-The case file, including any electronic recordings of hearings, will be maintained by the Office of Student Conduct for seven (7) years after the student's graduation and will normally be destroyed at that time.
-If a student is assigned the sanction of Expulsion, the case file will remain on file permanently in University Archives.
+The case file will be maintained by the Office of Student Conduct for seven (7) years after the graduation date of the student or four (4) years from the date of the incident for student organizations.
+If a student or student organization is assigned the sanction of Expulsion, the case file will remain on file permanently in University Archives.
 In cases where a student is involved in litigation with the University, the case file may be kept indefinitely.
+Electronic recordings of University hearings will typically be maintained through the resolution of the conduct process, after which they may be destroyed.

 Case files for students who have left the University prior to graduation will be maintained for seven (7) years following the completion of their last semester of enrollment.
 A decision regarding the retention of the record may be made by the Senior Director or designee on a case by case basis in the following situations: